Who do you think you are?

 Not so fast.

-So how exactly does all that work?
+So, how exactly does all that work?

 Of preachers and truck drivers

 I also drive a truck – a mere pick-up, mind you – but does that make me a truck driver?
-Not as we would commonly understand that term, that’s for sure.
-On the other hand, I drove motorcoach busses for a year as a pre-retirement gig, so I guess that made me a bus driver at that time.
-Or at least a driver of busses.
+Not so much.
+On the other hand, I drove motorcoach buses for a year as a pre-retirement gig but struggled with ever being called a bus driver, having transitioned from being a designated professional expert in property valuation to a position that definitely didn’t have that kind of cache.

 Who is that in the mirror?

-In addition, I am also a proud Maritimer (despite having been born on the Prairies), a historian (as per my two degrees), a University of Alberta alum, an alum of my high school, a former coach, and a patron of the arts.
+In addition, I am a proud Maritimer (despite having been born on the Prairies), a historian (as per my two degrees), a University of Alberta alum, an alum of my high school, a former coach, and a patron of the arts.

-I’m also a little bit of a musician, a little bit of an outdoors person, and maybe, just maybe, a little bit or a writer (or at least an essayist).
+I’m also a little bit of a musician, a little bit of an outdoors person, and maybe, just maybe, a little bit of a writer (or at least an essayist).
 Maybe.
 I haven’t yet decided, although my wife has given me full permission to self-identify as such.

 Growing pains